akkartik/lines.love/Manual_tests.md

 ### Todo list

 * resize:
-  * create a file containing a long line of characters without spaces. try resizing the window vertically and horizontally, as far as possible.
+  * Create a file containing a long line of characters without spaces.
+Try resizing the window vertically and horizontally, as far as possible.